junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 It's a prisoner concentration camp.

 It's like Hell when Castiel visited there, without sulfur, but with the angels as the torturers.
-The crying and screaming is even worse than Hell.
+The crying and screaming are even worse than Hell.

 Jimmy tries to glance at those cells as he's hauled across the corridor.
 He wonders if they're humans or demons.
 Or maybe even angels.

-He doesn't get an answer before he's shoved roughly into one of the countless cell rooms, bumping his back hard to the wall, falling to the ground.
+He doesn't get an answer before he's shoved roughly into one of the countless cell rooms, bumping his back hard against the wall, falling to the ground.
 His bones crack under the impact.
 But it's only the beginning of the new nightmare.

 The angels don't just leave him there.